 - Log in to your hellofurther.com account.

-- Select the type of transfer using the radio button.
+- Select the type of transfer, by dollars or percentages.

-- Choose the selling fund(s) and enter transfer amount or percentage.
+- Choose the fund(s) to be transferred from and enter transfer amount or percentage.

 Note: TD Ameritrade may change the design and functionality of their website at any time.